Morpho-lang/morpho-curl/README.md

 ## Installation

-To install this, ensure you have zeromq installed using:
+To install this, ensure you have libcurl installed using:

     brew install libcurl [macOS]
     apt get libcurl-dev  [ubuntu/WSL]